 16-year-old arrested in death of 14-year-old near St. Louis

-ST. LOUIS – Authorities say a 16-year-old has been arrested in the shooting death of a 14-year-old boy during a gathering with other teens in the St. Louis area.
+ST. LOUIS, Mo. – Authorities say a 16-year-old has been arrested in the shooting death of a 14-year-old boy during a gathering with other teens in the St. Louis area.

 St. Louis County police said Monday in a news release that the teen is being held at a juvenile facility in Illinois.
 Police say he eventually will be referred to St. Louis County Family Courts.